 1. Shop around

-Just like when you’re looking for a credit card or a mortgage, you should shop around when seeking to refinance a personal loan.
+Just like when you’re looking for a credit card or a mortgage, you should shop around to compare loans when seeking to refinance a personal loan.
 This way, you can help ensure you’re getting the lowest interest rate you can qualify for, along with the most-favorable payoff period and manageable monthly payments.

 Tip: Be sure to ask the lender that handles your existing personal loan whether it could refinance the loan.
 Or consider shopping for personal loans online through websites like Credit Karma.